From fragile goods to hazardous cargo, know what qualifies as high-risk freight and how to move it with confidence and compliance.

 This guide covers UK and EU drivers’ hours rules, AETR regulations, and how these apply to different vehicle types.

 Fatigue is a major risk in road transport.
 Studies show that tired drivers are more likely to make mistakes, increasing the chance of serious accidents.
-That’s why driving limits, breaks, and rest periods are enforced.
+That’s why driving limits, breaks, and rest periods are enforced with the HGV working time directive.

 For businesses, non-compliance can result in penalties, fines, or even loss of your operator licence.
 The DVSA regularly conducts roadside checks, and any breaches can impact your company’s reputation.